php-flasher/php-flasher.github.io/docs/index.md

 ---
 permalink: /docs/
-title: A powerful and flexible flash notifications system for PHP
+title: A powerful and flexible flash notifications' system for PHP
 hide_title: true
 published_at: 2020-11-28
 updated_at: 2020-11-28